 There is a certain geological continuity on the left bank of the Garonne and the Gironde estuary, with soils of gravel (small pebbles or stones) of varying thickness, a result of the Pyrenees’ erosion by the Garonne (and in the Médoc, the Massif Central by the Dordogne).
 These soils, made up of pebbles, gravel and sand from the interglacial periods, are very well-draining and have a great ability to retain heat, helping to ripen the grapes.
 The stone pebbles in fact absorb the heat during the daytime and slowly release it during the cool nights.
 The considerable water surface made up by the Gironde allows to temper harsh winters.

-The fairly flat terrain of the left bank (which ‘peak’ at less than 50 metres) require soil drainage by a network of underground drains.
+The fairly flat terrain of the Left Bank (which ‘peaks’ at less than 50 metres) require soil drainage by a network of underground drains.
 In the 17th century, these were made of hollowed-out pine trees, whereas now synthetic materials are used.

 - the Médoc is mostly gravelly in the Haut-Médoc, particularly in the appellations Margaux, Saint-Julien, Pauillac and Saint-Estèphe.
 The crus classés are located on hilltops, small hills separated by small streams of water perpendicular to the Gironde which have, over the millenaries, filled up with sand and sediment less adapted to vine-growing.
 The hilltops are made up of pebbles and gravel cemented by clay-rich sands, getting richer and richer in clay from the south to the north.
 Although the slopes are not very steep, they do get better sunlight and the soils drain well.